mdelord/terraform-ovh-publiccloud-k8s/examples/public-cluster-cl-prebuilt/README.md

 ## Install terraform

-You can information on how to install terraform [here](https://www.terraform.io/intro/getting-started/install.html)
+You can read documentation on how to install terraform [here](https://www.terraform.io/intro/getting-started/install.html)

 ## Configuration
 1. Copy variable file